Pre-Calculus Honors (MATH450)

 1.0 (yearlong course)

-Pre-Calculus Honors covers those topics common to most traditional pre-calculus courses (linear and quadratic functions, exponential and logarithmic functions, trigonometric functions, polar coordinates and vectors) but also incorporates topics including probability, statistics, and an introduction to limits.
-Applications to real world events and graphing calculators are also woven into the course extensively.
-Technology and graphing calculators are used extensively in this course to reinforce the concepts covered.
-All students must possess a TI-84 graphing calculator.
+This course will cover topics common to most traditional pre-calculus courses such as the following: linear and quadratic functions, exponential and logarithmic functions, trigonometric functions, polar coordinates, and vectors.
+It also incorporates topics including probability, statistics, and an introduction to limits.

 If there are books and materials for this course, they can be purchased from our Online Bookstore.